The Gaussian product inequality conjecture for multinomial covariances: Proof

-The proof of the equivalent condition uses the falling factorial decomposition of monomials combined with the general expressions for the falling factorial moments of the multinomial distribution found in \cite{MR143299}.
-For small exponents (up to a total order of $4$), the multinomial GPI can be verified directly using the central multinomial moment formulas derived in Section~5.2 of \cite{doi:10.3390/stats4010002}.
+The proof of the equivalent condition \eqref{eq:8} uses the falling factorial decomposition of monomials combined with the general expressions for the falling factorial moments of the multinomial distribution obtained by \citet{MR143299}.
+For $d = m = 2$, the multinomial GPI can be verified directly (for example) by using the central multinomial moment formulas derived in Section~5.2 of \citet{doi:10.3390/stats4010002} or p.
+4--5 of \citet{arXiv:2006.09059}.

-\begin{proof}[Proof of Theorem~\ref{thm:GPI}] Denote
+\begin{proof}[Proof of Theorem~\ref{thm:1}] Denote

-From Equation~(6.10) in \cite{MR1397498}, we know that monomials can be expressed as linear combinations of falling factorials:
+From Equations~(6.10)~and~(6.13) of \citet{MR1397498}, we know that falling factorials can be expressed as specific linear combinations of monomials and conversely:

-where $\brkbinom{k}{j}$ denotes a Stirling number of the second kind.
-Also, from \cite{MR143299}, we have explicit expressions for the falling factorial moments of the multinomial distribution:
+(Compared to (6.13) of \citet{MR1397498}, we have ${ \Big[ \Big]^{\star}} = (-1)^{k-j} { \Big[ \Big]}$, where ${ \Big[ \Big]}$ denotes a unsigned Stirling number of the first kind.)
+Also, from \citet{MR143299}, we have explicit expressions for the falling factorial moments of the multinomial distribution:

-By applying the binomial formula together with~\eqref{eq.result.1} and~\eqref{eq.result.2}, we have
+By applying the binomial formula together with~\eqref{eq:9} and~\eqref{eq:10}, we have